-Fortyone is a rigorous, and only incidentally anonymous, composer of aleatoric music; building sample-based songs in the vein of collage-pop auteur Otis Fodder and the Bran Flakes, he churns through thrift store records and other finds in order to assemble a bank of samples he could imagine using.
-After only a single pass through each haul, he’s collected his samples and will not revisit individual albums to consider new sounds; he does no repeat listening, no rewinds of any kind.
+Fortyone is a rigorous, and only incidentally anonymous, composer of aleatoric music.
+Building sample-based songs in the vein of collage-pop auteur Otis Fodder and the Bran Flakes, he churns through thrift store records and other finds assembling a bank of usable samples.
+After only a single pass through each haul, he’s collected everything he needs and refuses to revisit individual albums.
 Among the pratfalls of this process, "...the tracks appear on albums in the order I make them, so I'm often hoping I'll have enough drum, instrument, or vocal samples left for later on in an album.
 I have to keep this in mind as I make the album, [because] it's never concrete..."
 Though none of his own compositions take their structure from sampled works, lyrics and repeated themes occasionally seem to cohere into narratives.
 His current "life’s work" is a Gnostic canon enshrined at 41music.net

 , mapping his progress toward forty one releases composed according to the "Fortyone process."

-"Bananas" now appears as the theme music for indie sketch comedy show Sketch 22,
+"Bananas" appears as theme music for sketch comedy show Sketch 22,

 Included on Tape Famous' 2013 Best Cassettes List (Quirky),